petrleocompel/yii2-markdown-docs/README.md

 ],
 ```

-Your documentation would then be accessible under your application's `/docs` URL.
+Your documentation would then be accessible under your application's `/doc` URL.

+> You can change this url but if your `@app` is your `@webroot` then if you will change it to `/docs` there could be collision.

+So for compatibility i recommend to use `/doc`

 ## Usage